mikkotenni/bonk/README.md

 and to reduce the amount of boilerplate code developers need to write for these tasks.

 Instead of locally managed state, this application relies on server state.
-It suits well the application characteristics and steers business logic to server side.
+It suits well the application characteristics and herds business logic to server side.

 ### `json-server`